rbind/apreshill/content/home/about.md

 # About me

 I am a professor of pediatrics in the <a href = "https://www.ohsu.edu/xd/research/centers-institutes/center-for-spoken-language-understanding/" target = "_blank">Center for Spoken Language Understanding</a> at Oregon Health & Science University (OHSU) in Portland, Oregon.
+I earned my doctorate in developmental psychology, with a concentration in quantitative methods.
 I focus on developing more sensitive tools to capture subtle yet meaningful clinical changes in children's language and social functioning.
-For example, my current research aims to address a real shortcoming in the field of autism and neurodevelopmental disorders - the lack of good outcome measures to evaluate the impact of new treatments and interventions - by creating new ways.
+Currently, my research is driven by the need for good outcome measures to evaluate the impact of new treatments and interventions for children with autism and other neurodevelopmental disorders such as Fragile X Syndrome.

 In addition to research, I teach graduate-level courses at OHSU on statistics, data science, and data visualization using R. I also have developed and led several R workshops, and love to train new "useRs".